The Four Dialogue Practices

-These four simple points are the result of many years dedication and evolution to that first proposal.
-They are fundamental to good conversation.
+These four simple principles are the result of many years dedication and evolution from that first proposal, and they are fundamental to good conversation.
 You can memorise them or write them down.
-Some people see them and think it looks scary, but we encourage you to be brave and remind you our dialogues are always safe, secure and confidential.
-Most people are really surprised at how much they enjoy dialogue.
-You can read many testimonies about autism dialogue here.
+Some people see them and think it looks scary, but we encourage you to be brave and remind you our Dialogues are always safe, secure and confidential.
+Most people are really surprised at how much they enjoy Dialogue.
+You can read many testimonies about Autism Dialogue here.

 VOICE